The 14 Best Shooter Games Like CSGO

 Next, we have another excellent free-to-play tactical shooter game like CSGO.
 Rogue Company is a team-based game with various game modes to choose from.
 Depending on the mode you choose to play, matches can either be 2v2s or 4v4s.

 Like some of the games we’ve mentioned on the list, Rogue Company also features various characters with special abilities.
-These characters are called “Rogues,” and each fulfills a different role within your team.
+These characters are known as ‘Rogues’ and each takes a different role within your team.

-The Rogues are divided into four primary roles, Defenders, Duelists, Support, and Breacher.
+The Rogues are split into four primary roles- Defenders, Duelists, Support, and Breacher.
 Defenders provide stability to the team and help slow down the enemy team.
 Duelists force fights with enemies.
 Supports offer assistance to the team through buffs or heals.
 Finally, Breachers help infiltrate enemy lines and create an opening for their team.

 Rogue Company is one of the best online multiplayer games available on Xbox, PlayStation, Nintendo Switch, and PC.